-- Diabetic Education or Training (see Section 5(a)) - Transform Care Program (enroll in the Transform Care Program and check your blood glucose four times per month for four continuous months in the calendar year)
+- Lifestyle and Condition Coaching (LCC) Program (complete four personal coaching or group coaching sessions).
+You may enroll online at www.myactivehealth.com/MHBP or call LCC at 866-533-1410 to complete your coaching sessions. - Diabetic Education or Training (see Section 5(a), Educational classes and programs) - Transform Diabetes Care Program (if identified by the Plan and qualify, you will need to check your blood glucose four times per month for four continuous months in the calendar year).

-Your A1c laboratory results must be submitted to the Plan at the address noted below by December 1st of the calendar year.
+Your A1C laboratory results must be submitted to the Plan at the address noted below by December 31st of the calendar year.